 Remember though that you can always use your own camera to take pictures of the characters.
 You do not need to purhase the professional ones.

 There are usually some extra charge events like Wine Tasting.
 These are a lot of fun and usually cost around $15 extra per person.

 There are self service laundry services with a small charge, as well as laundry service.
 You can take a huge amount of luggage on board though so you may want to skip the laundy on a Disney cruise.

 Gratuities are not included in the basic cost of your Disney cruise.
 Here are the recommended amounts for Disney Cruise line gratuities per guest per day.

 Stateroom Host $4 per day

 These amounts are a guideline only and it is very easy to adjust them if you want to.
 We find the service so exceptional on a Disney cruise that these amounts are very fair.
 It is most likely that you will want to reward your dining room servers and stateroom hosts with something extra.
 For more information go to Disney Cruise Gratuities Explained.

 A 15% gratuity is automatically added to bar, beverage, wine and deck service tabs.
-You can check your account easily at any time with guest services.
+You can check your account easily at any time with guest services or on your television.